 The cloud model is a pure service deployment model.
 No fax software, hardware, or telephony is required at your site.
-Faxes are sent and received via email.
-Outbound faxes are sent to a specially formatted email address that contains the recipient's fax number.
-Inbound faxes arrive at the service provider and are routed into the specified recipient's email inbox or to an FTP folder in production fax environments.
+Faxes can be sent and receive by a variety of methods that fit your organization's security requirements and workflows.
+These options include internet browsers, mobile applications, multifunction printer applications, windows client, and integrations with third-party business applications, such as Microsoft® Teams®.
+Email is also available as an option, in which case, outbound faxes are sent to a specific formatted email address that contains the recipient's fax number.
+Inbound faxes arrive at the service provider and are routed to the specific recipient.

 The strength of pure service solutions is that the service provider manages all the infrastructure.
 Your IT staff can manage users, configurations, and fax numbers via a browser-based interface provided by the service provider.
-Because no fax software resides at your site, integration with MFPs and other software applications is typically achieved via SMTP (email) or web service APIs.